soso-song/loqal-discussion-website/README.md

 * Clicking on the "Continue" button will lead you to your user dashboard if you are first registering, otherwise you will be redirected back to the previous page you were on.

 ### User Dashboard (`user/user_dashboard.html`)
-* Users user will be able to see the newest questions sorted in three ways:
+* Users user will be able to see the newest questions, sorted by from most recent to less recent, under the three tabs:
    1. Everyone: newest question from everyone
-   2. Tags: Newest questions with the tags you are following to.
+   2. Tags: newest questions with the tags you are following to.
       * Filter the questions by optioning in/out the tags you currently have.
-      * Clicking on "Edit your tags" will lead you to a subscribe page to modify tags you are following.
+      * Click on "Edit your tags" button to redirect to Subscribe page to modify tags you are following.
-   3. Following: Newest questions posted by people you are following
+   3. Following: newest questions posted by people you are following.
+   * Questions are separated with pagination so number of questions shown on the page is limited, scroll to the bottom to continue viewing more questions on the next page.
 * Sidebar displays your username and has some nice greetings.
 * Users will be able to see the latest notice posted by the admins.
 * Bottom of the sidebar contains buttons which allow users to ask a new question, or go to their profile page.